-Pelvic Health Physiotherapy is offered by Sama Farah-Mina in our Aurora clinic.
+Pelvic Floor Physiotherapy is offered by Sama Farah-Mina in our Aurora clinic.

 Sama offers free 15-minute virtual Pelvic Health Consultations for you to learn more and ask questions before booking!

 How does a pelvic floor physiotherapist differ from an orthopedic one?

 The biomechanical foundation of our assessments are the same, but a pelvic floor physiotherapist is specially trained to assess and treat your pelvic floor, which may include incontinence in men and women, pre and post-natal issues, cancer recovery and pelvic pain.

 DID YOU KNOW THAT KEGELS ARE NOT ONE SIZE FITS ALL

 Like any other dysfunction, your muscles may require strengthening, sometimes they require lengthening.